 Each Halloween, kids come home from trick-or-treating with sacks of candy that weigh almost more than they do.
 And often it seems like the candy bowl at your front door will never run out, either.
-Rather than packing Halloween sweets in your child’s lunch for the next six months, trade them in at the leftover at our candy trade-in that HealthPartners hosts to collect and donate candy to troops.
+Rather than packing Halloween sweets in your child’s lunch for the next six months, trade them in at our candy trade-in that HealthPartners hosts to collect and donate candy to troops.

 We’ve hosted this candy trade-in each year since 2012.
 It’s put on by our PowerUp program, which works to make it easier for families to eat better and move more.
 And you’ll find that it’s a win-win-win that gets everyone smiling.
 Here’s how the trade-in works:

 PowerUp will donate candy to troops serving overseas and local military members who are in between their active tours of duty.

 In exchange for their Halloween candy donation, your child will get a fun PowerUp prize.

 You – the parent – will feel good knowing you’re helping your family avoid cavities and sugar crashes.